• Skip to main content

 Spoon the chocolate pudding in the bottom of 4 pudding jars.
 Place the pudding in the refrigerator to set up while making the peanut butter layer.

-Chocolate pudding in pudding cups
+Chocolate pudding in glass jars

-Step two – Make the Peanut Butter Pudding
+Step Two - Make the Peanut Butter Pudding

-Clean out the food processor and add the remaining tofu, peanut butter, maple syrup, and salt (if using).
 Process until completely smooth and then spoon the pudding over the top of the chocolate pudding.
 Tap the pudding jars a few times on the counter to release any air bubbles and place them back in the refrigerator to set up for at least one hour.

-To serve the pudding, serve it as is or top it with coconut whipped cream and chocolate shavings.
+Serve it as is or top it with coconut whipped cream and chocolate shavings.
 Serve it as a wholesome midday snack or as a decadent dessert.

 For best results pudding should set up for at least 1 hour although, it can be eaten within 30 minutes for making.
 Leftover pudding can be tightly wrapped in plastic wrap and stored in the refrigerator for up to 3 days.

 Yes!
 This Chocolate Peanut Butter Pudding makes an incredible cream pie.
-To make into a pie, first, make a graham cracker pie crust.
+To make it into a pie, first, make a graham cracker pie crust.
 Layer the crust as you would the pudding cups and let the pie set up for at least 2 hours in the refrigerator before serving.
 Follow these instructions for a more detailed guide.

 Chocolate Peanut Butter Vegan Pudding